Hans Huber (composer)

 Hans Huber (28 June 1852 – 25 December 1921) was a Swiss composer.
 Between 1894 and 1918, he composed five operas.
 He also wrote a set of 24 Preludes and Fugues, Op.
 100, for piano four-hands in all major and minor keys.

 Biography

 He was born in Eppenberg-Wöschnau (Canton of Solothurn).
 The son of an amateur musician, Huber became a chorister and showed an early talent for the piano.
-In 1870 he entered Leipzig Conservatory, where his teachers included Oscar Paul.
-In 1877 he returned to Basel to teach, but did not obtain a post in the Conservatory there until 1889; seven years later he became director.
+In 1870, he entered Leipzig Conservatory, where his teachers included Oscar Paul.
+In 1877, he returned to Basel to teach, but did not obtain a post in the Conservatory there until 1889; seven years later, he became director.
 Among his notable students were Hans Münch and Hermann Suter.

-In 1889 Huber wrote an A major symphony, which was conducted in December 1889 by Friedrich Hegar, and whose full score survives.
-He wrote in all nine symphonies, eight acknowledged, and several concertos, two for violin, four for piano, two of them effectively lost.
-During his last years he lived in Minusio in Villa Ginia.
+In 1889, Huber wrote an A major symphony, which was conducted in December 1889 by Friedrich Hegar, and whose full score survives.
+He wrote in all nine symphonies, eight acknowledged, and several concertos, two for violin and four for piano.
+During his last years, he lived in Minusio in Villa Ginia.
 He died at Locarno.